karenspriggs/karenspriggs/README.md

 - 🔭 I’m currently working on a few things:
   - INARI, which you can play [here](https://bentocat.itch.io/inari)
   - Brain Agents, which you can learn more about [here](https://www.brainagents.org/)
-  - My new [portfolio site](https://karenspriggs.dev/), which I am building all by myself as my first web dev project
 - 🌱 I’m having fun learning web dev and data analysis with Python
 - ✨ Fun fact: my profile picture is my dog, Kaito!
 - ✏️ I enjoy doing illustration and character art as a hobby, which you can check out [here](https://karenspriggs.art/)